rkulla/vimogen/README.md

 Q: Is Vimogen really the easiest way to manage Vim plugins?

 A: I think so.
 I evolved the way I was handling it into this script.
+Vimogen doesn't require adding anything to your .vimrc file or .vim directory.

 There are other ways to handle the automation of installing Vim plugins via pathogen -- such as making your entire .vim directory a git repo and then making the plugin directories git submodules.
-There are also other plugin managers such as Vundle.
+There are also other plugin managers such as Vundle but they require installation and configuration.
 I find Vimogen to be the easiest method I've seen.

 License
 =======